MariyamShakoor/data-analyst-mariyam/Project 1/Readme.md

 ---

 ### ✅ **Project Description**
 This project showcases a cloud-based data wrangling and analytics workflow applied to the *2024 Multi-Year Capital Project Budget Requests and Capital Expenditure Budget* dataset.
 The solution ensures structured data transformation using AWS services, enabling financial transparency and strategic planning for the City of Vancouver.
+This project involves the preparation, organization, and analysis of the 2024 Multi-Year Capital Project Budget Requests and Capital Expenditure Budget dataset released by the City of Vancouver.
+The dataset includes vital information about proposed capital projects, funding sources, previously approved budgets, and forecasted spending from 2024 to 2028.
+The main objective is to clean, structure, and examine the data to uncover patterns in funding requests, identify priority service areas, and assess the city’s financial planning strategies.
+By transforming the raw dataset into a clear and analyzable format, this project supports better decision-making and transparency in municipal budgeting and long-term capital investment planning.

 ---